-MED 700GP Away Rotation - Geriatrics/Palliative Care
+MED 700GP Away Rotation in Geriatrics and Palliative Medicine

-Elective rotation completed at an away institution in Geriatrics or Palliative Care.
+Elective rotation completed at an away institution in Geriatrics or Palliative Medicine.
 All away rotations must be completed at an institution that is either accredited by the LCME or ACGME or must be approved by the Undergraduate Medical Education Committee.
 Off-campus rotations will need to be reported to the Office of Student Affairs in Medical Education a minimum of 4-weeks before the scheduled rotation is to begin.

-MED 700GY Away Rotation - Gynecology
+MED 700GY Away Rotation in Gynecology

 Elective rotation completed at an away institution in Gynecology.
-All away rotations must be completed at an institution that is either accredited by the LCME or ACGME or must be approved by the Undergraduate Medical Education Committee.
+All away rotations must be completed at an institution that is either accredited by the LCME or ACGME or must be approved by the

+Undergraduate Medical Education Committee.
 Off-campus rotations will need to be reported to the Office of Student Affairs in Medical Education a minimum of 4-weeks before the scheduled rotation is to begin.

-MED 700IM Away Rotation - Internal Medicine
+MED 700IM Away Rotation in Internal Medicine